-A maximum of seven focus groups will be held at locations across Clark County.
-To see an upcoming schedule of meetings and their locations, and to request to participate, please visit the project website, LetsGoSafely.com.
+A maximum of seven focus groups will be held at locations across Southern Nevada.
+To see an upcoming schedule of meetings and locations and to request to participate, please visit the project website, LetsGoSafely.com.

 Who can participate in a Focus Group?